Dolichovespula: Overview

 Several morphological differences distinguish them from Vespula.
 The most noticeable is the long face (dolikhos = "long" in Greek).
 Viewed from the front, Dolichovespula faces are long, while Vespula faces are short and round.
 The oculomalar space, the distance between the eye and the mandible, is long in Dolichovespula and short in Vespula.
-Dolichovespula nests are usually aerial, while Vespula spp. often nest underground.
+Dolichovespula nests are usually aerial, while Vespula spp. often nest underground or in cavities such as wall voids.

 Reproduction

 All females are born with reproductive capacities.
 Dolichovespula is different from its sister group Vespula in that some of the workers create haploid offspring that develop into males.